acmdas/das_fieldstones/morefieldstones2019.md

 ## Seen Online
 Mon, 25 Feb 2019

-youngster: "You were online 30 years ago?
-Was it different back then?"
+youngster: “You were online 30 years ago?
+Was it different back then?”

-me: [silence]
+me: *silence*

-youngster: "Well?"
+youngster: “Well?”

-me: "We didn't pretend we were doing anything important."
+me: “We didn't pretend we were doing anything important.”

-David's comment -- well, some of it seemed important—it was for work, after all, but mostly, yeah.
+David's comment: well, some of it seemed important—it was for work, after all, but mostly, yeah.

 ## Fathers and Sons
 Fri, 01 Mar 2019